Szymon-Czuszek/RPA-CHALLENGE/README.md

 It’s a simple yet powerful RPA-style automation example built in Python

 ## ⚙️ Setup and Requirements

-Ensure you have Python installed on your system.
+Make sure you have Python 3.x installed.

 Install the required Python packages using pip: